web-dev-carolina/cms-test/README.md

 # cms-test
-React App to test the headless CMS functionality
+React App to test and demonstrate the headless CMS functionality